radamhu/docker-odoo-dev/README.md

 - [x ] Control statusbar using buttons
 - [x ] Enable hotkeys
 - [x ] Work with One2many and Many2many fields
-- [ ] Create and use transient models & wizards
+- [x ] Create and use transient models & wizards
 - [ ] Load data from XML & CSV
 - **Videos:** 44–66
 - ⏱️ **Estimated Time:** ~4.5 hours